Learn

 To address these challenges, Road2College established its popular Paying for College 101 Facebook group, which defines itself as “a place for families to discuss and ask questions related to financial aid, college search, test prep, merit scholarships, private scholarships, college applications, student loans, college costs,” and much, much more.

-Since 2015, the group, which has nearly 215,000 members, has provided the parents of college-bound children with a forum to share their struggles, offer advice, and enjoy each other’s company.
+Since 2015, the group, which has nearly 254,000 members, has provided a forum for the parents of college-bound children to share their struggles, offer advice, and enjoy each other’s company.

-Just what have the group’s members learned over the past years?
+What have the group’s members learned over the past few years?

 Completing the FAFSA